SteveJustin1963/-Lorentz-contraction/README.md

 ```

-now puch yourself in the balls!
+now puch yourself in the nuts!